You will learn

 kubectl describe pvc/postgrespvc-postgres-0 -n cv7

-kubectl describe desktoppv1
+kubectl describe pv/desktoppv1

-The StatefulSet object, likeDeployment, creates ReplicaSet andPod objects.
-In addition, it creates a request to create a permanent volume of type PersistentVolumeClaim according to the specified template.
-When there is a suitable object of type PersistentVolume (persistent volume) for the objectPersistentVolumeClaim, it is possible to create a mapping and start a new one under the managed object of type StatefulSet.
+The StatefulSet object, like Deployment, creates ReplicaSet and Pod objects.
+In addition, it creates a request to create a persistent volume of type PersistentVolumeClaim according to the specified template.
+When there is a suitable object of type PersistentVolume (persistent volume) for the object PersistentVolumeClaim, it is possible to create a mapping and start a new pod managed by the StatefulSet object.

 The database should run.
-If not, use the get,describe or logs commands to find the cause.
+If not, use the get, describe, or logs commands to find the cause.

 We express the presence of a new service in the cluster using the Service object.
 This will tell you under what name and port the service will be available.